e1ixyz/ReportSystem/README.md

 - **Build** – `mvn package` (the project is a standard Maven module targeting Java 17).
 - **Testing** – No automated tests are included; run the plugin on a Velocity test network to validate changes.
 - **Code style** – MiniMessage is used for all chat output.
 Whenever you add new MiniMessage strings or commands, ensure tab completion mirrors the runtime arguments (see `ReportsCommand` for examples).
-- **Persistence Safety** – `ReportManager` writes changes via temporary files and atomic move operations.
-Avoid editing report YAML directly while the proxy is live to prevent race conditions.
+- **Persistence Safety** – the YAML backend uses atomic file writes; the MySQL backend wraps writes in transactions and batches chat updates.
+Avoid editing persisted data while the proxy is live to prevent race conditions.

 ## Contributing